-The Company's borrowings under the Credit Facility at December 31, 2000 of \$125,397,399 bear interest at a floating rate which is reset quarterly based on the underlying London interbank eurocurrency market.
+The Company's borrowings under the Credit Facility at December 31, 2001 of \$125,397,399 bear interest at a floating rate which is reset quarterly based on the underlying London interbank eurocurrency market.
 Interest payments are made quarterly, and the Credit Facility expires August 27, 2004.
-The fair value of the Credit Facility at December 31, 2000 is equal to the carrying amount of the facility at the same date.
+The fair value of the Credit Facility at December 31, 2001 is equal to the carrying amount of the facility at the same date.

 The Company has entered into an interest rate swap transaction to hedge the interest rate variability on the Credit Facility.
 The swap has a notional amount equal to the outstanding principal under the Credit Facility and the swap expires on the same date as that of the Credit Facility.
-At December 31, 2000, the pay-fixed interest rate of the swap was 6.74% and the receive-variable rate was 6.79813%.
-As a hedge against the Credit Facility, the swap effectively resulted in a fixed borrowing rate to the Company of 7.14% at December 31, 2000.
-Periodic cash settlements under the swap agreement occur quarterly on dates matching those of the interest payments under the Credit Facility.
-The swap had a negative fair value of \$3.5 million at December 31, 2000 determined by calculating the cost of entering into an interest rate swap to offset the existing interest rate swap.
+At December 31, 2001, the pay-fixed interest rate of the swap was 6.74% and the receive-variable rate was 2.82%.
+As a hedge against the Credit Facility, the swap effectively resulted in a fixed borrowing rate to the Company of 7.14% at December 31, 2001.
+Periodic cash settlements under the swap agreement occur quarterly corresponding with the interest payments under the Credit Facility.
+The fair value of the interest rate swap agreement was an unfavorable \$9,552,504 at December 31, 2001 calculated by taking into account the cost of entering into an interest rate swap to offset the existing swap.

 ITEM 12.
-DESCRIPTION OF SECURITIES
+DESCRIPTION OF SECURITIES OTHER THAN EQUITY SECURITIES